radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 However, clients and servers SHOULD include Message-Authenticator in Access-Request packets, and in responses to those Access-Requests, even then those packets are sent over TLS or DTLS transports.
 While the attribute serves no security purpose, we recommend including Message-Authenticator because of the behavior of some implementations.
 Some RADIUS proxies are known to automatically include Message-Authenticator in forwarded packets when the attribute is seen in the packet received from the client.

 That is, such an implementation may receive packets over TLS transport, and then forward (or return) them over insecure transports such as UDP.
 If such an implementation receives a packet over TLS which contains Message-Authenticator, it will add the Message-Authenticator attribute to the packet which is sent over UDP.
-Including Message-Authenticator in packets sent over insecure transports is important for increasing RADIUS securiry.
+Including Message-Authenticator in packets sent over insecure transports is important for increasing RADIUS security.

 It is therefore useful for systems to always include Message-Authenticator in Access-Request packets, even when TLS is used.
 While this practice does not increase the security of a particular TLS connection, it will increase the security of the larger RADIUS system.